-- that property had a value of less than $1200
+2) that property had a value of less than $1200:

-- And that you specifically intended to permanently deprive the owner of the property.
+3) With the specific intent to permanently deprive the owner of the property.

-The penalty is jail not more than 1 year or a fine of not more than a $300.
-Larceny under $1200 is defined as a misdemeanor crime.
+The penalty is jail not more than 1 year or a fine of not more than $1500.

 Defense to Larceny Over $1200?

-BOSTON MASSACHUSETTS LARCENY LAWYER
+BEST MASSACHUSETTS LARCENY LAWYER

 CALL THE LAW OFFICE OF PATRICK T. DONOVAN TODAY FOR YOUR FREE INITIAL CONSULTATION AT (617) 479-1800.